Start Here

 --api-key-stdinbooleanRead the API key from stdin (useful in CI).

 --billing-modestringBilling mode: free or paid.
-Required.
+Required in non-interactive mode.

 --listingstringVisibility: public or private.